 Ultraviolet (UV) light is the part of sunlight that causes sunburn and skin cancer.
 Phototherapy uses UV light to kill cancer cells in the skin.
 This is a useful treatment for some people with skin lymphomas that aren’t very thick.

 Two kinds of UV light – ultraviolet A (UVA) and ultraviolet B (UVB) – can be used to treat skin lymphoma.
 Both UVA and UVB treatments are given with special fluorescent lamps like those used in tanning salons.
-But unlike those used in tanning salons, the light boxes used for treatment are calibrated so your doctor knows exactly which wavelength and dose of light you are getting to minimize the risk of burns.
-Treatments are given about 3 times a week.
+But the light used for treatment is carefully controlled so your doctor knows exactly which wavelength and dose of light you are getting to minimize the risk of burns.
+Treatments are given several times a week.

 When UVA is used, it is combined with drugs called psoralens.
 This combination is referred to as PUVA.
 Psoralens are given as a pill about 2 hours before the treatment.
 The drug travels through the blood to reach cells throughout the body (including cells of skin lymphoma).
 When these cells are then exposed to UVA light, the drug is activated, killing them.
 Psoralens can cause some nausea.
 They can also make the skin and eyes very sensitive to sunlight (increasing the risk of severe skin burns and cataracts), so it is important to protect yourself from sunlight as much as possible in the days after treatment.